openplantpathology/OpenPlantPathology/content/post/2018-08-26-interview-grunwald.md

 date = 2018-08-26
 lastmod = 2018-08-26
 draft = false
-tags = ["Community", "Population Biology", "Interview"] title = "OPP Interviews: Niklaus J. Grünwald " math = true summary = """
+tags = ['Community', 'Population Biology', 'Interview'] title = 'OPP Interviews: Niklaus J. Grünwald' math = true summary = """
 <img src = "/img/members/grunwald.jpg" style = "border-radius: 50%; border-color: white 1px; margin: 30px; float: right"> Our first OPP Interview features Dr. Niklaus J. Grünwald, a plant pathologist with USDA ARS, Corvallis, OR, USA.
 Nik has made significant scientific contributions to the understanding of the population biology and evolution of *Phytophthora infestans* worldwide.
 His lab has developed R packages which have contributed considerably to advance and facilitate the analysis of genetic and genome sequence data with applications in taxonomy and evolution, beyond the field of plant pathology.